VertikaJain/realtime-salad-app/README.md

   11. yarn add express-session (helps in storing sessions in key-value form)
   12. yarn add dotenv (a zero-dependency module that loads environment variables from a .env file into process.env)
   13. yarn add express-flash (used to flash messages for the application)
+  14. yarn add axios (promise based HTTP client for the browser and node.js)

 ## NPM COMMANDS
   *NPM package manager is automatically downloaded with NodeJS, and it can be used as an alternative to YARN.
 Since NPM has a drawback that it works quite slow when compared with YARN (as YARN installs dependencies simultaneously), I will be using YARN in this project.
 However, I am providing NPM commands as well for reference.*